-Online surge, lines mark start of Black Friday sales
+Black Friday U.S. shoppers brave cold, long lines in hunt for deals

 But there was little evidence of the delirious shopper frenzy customary of Black Fridays from past years, in other parts of the country, especially the North East, where crowds were thin due to record-cold weather.

-Twenty one-year old Columbia computer science graduates Bhavaya Shahi and Ketakee Nimavat pulled an all-nighter outside Macy’s Herald Square store in New York hoping to beat long snaking lines that usually forms in front of popular store.
+Columbia computer science graduates Bhavaya Shahi and Ketakee Nimavat, both 21, pulled an all-nighter outside Macy’s Herald Square store in New York.

-“We heard there were going to be long lines,” Shahi said, with bags in her hands and bags hanging on her forearm.
+“We heard there were going to be long lines,” Shahi said, with bags in her hands and hanging on her forearm.
+“It’s emptier than we thought.”

-Stores, such as the Macy’s in Herald Square, opened doors as early as 5 p.m. on Thanksgiving, but a large chunk of retailers are scheduled to open at 7 a.m on Friday.

-Moody’s analyst Charlie O’Shea, who was visiting stores in Bucks County, Pennsylvania on Thursday said a slower start at stores on Thanksgiving and Black Friday was increasingly not indicative of shopper appetite during the season.
+Moody’s analyst Charlie O’Shea, who was visiting stores in Bucks County, Pennsylvania, on Thursday said a slower start at stores on Thanksgiving and Black Friday was not indicative of shopper appetite during the season.

 “The season is expected to be strong and all signs when it comes to consumer sentiment point to that,” he said.

-Sarah Perez, a 26-year-old visiting New York City from upstate New York with her husband, did not enjoy the shopping experience at J.C.
-Penney because of a very long line at the checkout.

-“We’re never doing it again,” Perez said adding she had already done some of her shopping on Amazon before coming out.
+Sharon Neidert, 57, manager at a software company said she was visiting New York from Ohio with her daughter.
+They watched the Macy’s Thanksgiving parade yesterday and were out looking for deals on Thursday.

+“I am spending more, the mood generally is more upbeat,” she said,

 Shoppers spent $1.75 billion online by 5 p.m.
-ET on Thanksgiving, with smartphone sales lifting overall online spending by 28.6 percent from a year ago, according to Adobe Analytics, which tracks transactions from 80 of the top 100 U.S. online retailers.
+ET on Thanksgiving, with smartphone sales lifting overall online spending by 28.6 percent from a year ago, according to Adobe Analytics, which tracks transactions at 80 of the top 100 U.S. online retailers.

+“So far, so good,” said Shawn Kravetz, president of Esplanade Capital, about Black Friday.
+“Online (and) email solicitations (are) off the charts – have to get up an hour early just to digest and delete them.”

-Consumers in San Francisco led the rest of the country with over 2.3 million online transactions, followed by over 954,000 in New York City, more than 415,000 in Dallas and 389,000 in Houston by 10.30 pm ET, according to payments processor First Data Corp (FDC.N), which collects data from about 1 million U.S. merchants.
+Consumers in San Francisco led the rest of the country with over 2.3 million online transactions, followed by over 954,000 in New York City, more than 415,000 in Dallas and 389,000 in Houston on Thursday, according to payments processor First Data Corp (FDC.N), which collects data from about 1 million U.S. merchants.

 Electronics retailers such as Best Buy Co Inc (BBY.N) saw the most number of transactions followed by department stores such as Macy’s Inc (M.N), according to Adobe’s data.

 Traditionally, the day after Thanksgiving, or Black Friday, kicks off the holiday shopping season in the United States.
-But with U.S. stores now opening on Thanksgiving evening, the typical rush seen on the morning of Black Friday has split up.
+But with U.S. stores now opening on Thanksgiving evening, the typical rush seen on the morning of Black Friday has split.

 The National Retail Federation forecast U.S. holiday retail sales in November and December will increase between 4.3 and 4.8 percent over 2017 for a total of $717.45 billion to $720.89 billion.
 That compares with an average annual increase of 3.9 percent over the past five years.